In the Darkroom: Synopsis

-In 2004, Pulitzer Prize-winning journalist Susan Faludi learned that her 76-year-old estranged father Steven had undergone sex reassignment surgery and now went by the name Stefánie.
+In 2004, Pulitzer Prize-winning journalist Susan Faludi learned that her 76-year-old estranged father had undergone sex reassignment surgery and now went by the name Stefánie.
 This revelation led Faludi to reunite with Stefánie in Hungary, and the memoir documents Faludi's subsequent investigation into her father's life, particularly the years Stefánie spent growing up as a Hungarian Jew during World War II.
 Faludi also examines her relationship with her father, her father's transition, and explores the issues of gender identity and discrimination.

 Reception

 Critical response

 In the Darkroom was critically acclaimed.
 The New York Times Michelle Goldberg described the memoir as a "rich, arresting and ultimately generous investigation of [Faludi's] father", while The Guardians Claire Harman called it a "remarkable, moving and courageous book".
-Also writing for The Guardian, Rachel Cooke concluded that, "Faludi's book, reticent and elegant and extremely clever, will not be to everyone’s taste.
+Also writing for The Guardian, Rachel Cooke concluded, "Faludi's book, reticent and elegant and extremely clever, will not be to everyone’s taste.
 But this doesn’t preclude it from being an out-and-out masterpiece of its kind."

 NPR's Maureen Corrigan noted that the book "seems like especially pertinent reading in these, our own dark times, when questions of identity keep coming to the fore, as matters of life and death."
-Entertainment Weeklys Tina Jordan gave the memoir an "A−" rating, concluding that: "It’s a gripping and honest personal journey—bolstered by reams of research—that ultimately transcends family and addresses much bigger questions of identity and reinvention."
-According to The New York Times Jennifer Senior, Faludi "challenges some of our most fundamental assumptions about transsexuality," although The Washington Posts Hanna Rosin felt that Faludi "never quite completes" the "broader counter-narrative about identity" that she starts.
+Entertainment Weeklys Tina Jordan gave the memoir an "A−" rating, concluding: "It’s a gripping and honest personal journey—bolstered by reams of research—that ultimately transcends family and addresses much bigger questions of identity and reinvention."
+According to The New York Times Jennifer Senior, Faludi "challenges some of our most fundamental assumptions about transsexuality", although The Washington Posts Hanna Rosin felt that Faludi "never quite completes" the "broader counter-narrative about identity" which she starts.

-In a rare lukewarm review, USA Todays Sharon Peters gave the book two stars out of four, concluding that: "In the end, though, In the Darkroom fails to shed real light."
+In a rare mediocre review, USA Todays Sharon Peters gave the book two stars out of four, concluding: "In the end, though, In the Darkroom fails to shed real light."